Arthrogram (Joint X-Ray)

 - Have a known infection in or around your joint.
 The dye may make your infection worse.

-- Have diabetes or take metformin (Glucophage) for your diabetes.
+- Have diabetes or take metformin (such as Glucophage) for your diabetes.

 How It Is Done